baselime/docs/observability-reference-language/overview.md

 Generally, ORL files live in the `.baselime` folder in the root directory of a given project.
 We refer to this folder as `.baselime` elsewhere in the documentation, although users can rename it at will.

 Multiple integrations and connectors with your favourite Infrastructure as Code platforms are currently being developed.

+## Best Practice

+To streamline your Observability workflows, we recommend keeping your `.baselime` folder in Git alongside your source code.
+This enables you to easily sync and version control your queries, alerts and dashboards, and collaborate with other team members.

+To pull the pregenerated queries and dashboards to your local machine, simply run `baselime pull` using the [Baselime CLI](../cli/install.md).
+If the service has not been initialized locally, the CLI will prompt you to select the relevant service from a list of all your services.
+Once selected, Baselime will download all the queries, alerts, and dashboards for that service, enabling you to work with them locally.